-Complete the Level-of-Effort worksheet located at http://science.energy.gov/sbir/applicant-and-awardee-resources/.
-(Attach in Field 12 - Research & Related Other Project Information)
+Complete the Level-of-Effort worksheet located at http://science.energy.gov/sbir/applicant-and-awardee-resources/awardee-documents/.
+If the Microsoft Excel version is used, it must be converted to PDF before it is attached to the application in Field 12 - Research & Related Other Project Information.